moviemasher/moviemasher.js/README.md

 ## Docker Usage

-A fully functional demo of the system including server rendering can easily be launched within Docker using the following command:
+A fully functional demo of the system including server rendering can be launched within Docker using the following command:

 ```shell
 docker run -d -p '8570:8570' --name moviemasher moviemasher/moviemasher.js:5.1.2